Introduction

 Pitting corrosion is a localized form of corrosion in which cavities or “holes” are produced in the material.
 It is considered as one of the most dangerous forms of corrosion because they are more difficult to detect, predict, and prevent, causing critical damage to infrastructures.

-In this context, accurate detection of pitted corroded areas is crucial during monitoring due to the significant damage it causes to the properties of metals and alloys, especially stainless steels.
+In this context, accurate detection of pitted corroded areas is crucial during monitoring due to the significant damage it causes to the properties of metals and alloys, especially Stainless steel.
 These materials are known for their high corrosion resistance due to the formation of a passive oxide film on their surface.
 However, in certain environments, the properties of this protective layer can be compromised, leading to breakdown and triggering localized attack1.

 This article provides a concise overview of pitting corrosion, addressing the mechanism by which it occurs and the problems it causes in metallic structures and other components.
 In addition, the most advanced techniques for its identification and the most effective control methods are presented.